 Domain: Range: Subproperty of: Quantification: E31 Document E1 CRM Entity E89 Propositional Object.
 P67 refers to (is referred to by): E1 CRM Entity many to many, necessary (1,n:0,n) Scope note: This property describes the CRM Entities documented by instances of E31 Document.
-Documents may describe any conceivable entity, hence the link to the highest-level entity in

-• the British Museum catalogue (E31) documents the British Museum's Collection (E78)
+Examples: Documents may describe any conceivable entity, hence the link to the highest-level entity in the CRM hierarchy.
+This property is intended for cases where a reference is regarded as being of a documentary character, in the scholarly or scientific sense.
+Examples. • the British Museum catalogue (E31) documents the British Museum's Collection (E78)